 - Explore private sector programs and fintech products.
 Facebook said it would offer $100 million in grants to small businesses.
-And fintech companies such as Kabbage and Fundbox, which specialize in loans to small businesses, are also considering ways to support the sector.
+And fintech companies such as Kabbage and Fundbox, which specialize in funding to small businesses, are also considering ways to support the sector.

 - Renegotiate terms of contracts and debt.
 Owners should ask landlords for more time to pay their rent, for example.
 They should also ask banks to temporarily defer interest payments on outstanding debt.

 Concerned consumers can help by buying gift cards from their local businesses, a small gesture that can help Main Street shops stay afloat.
 “That’s an excellent way to get money into these businesses,” Mills says.

 Large companies and government agencies can provide relief simply by paying outstanding bills—now.
 As economic concerns mount, large companies tend to delay payments to suppliers to conserve cash.
 Mills recommends that organizations reject that tactic when it applies to small businesses and pay as soon as possible to support not only the vendor, but the American economy.